Softball Batting Order & Lineup Strategy: Score more Runs

 The batting order in any softball game can determine whether a team wins or loses.
-Therefore, this article will outline how to setup a softball lineup so you can score the most runs possible.
+Therefore, this article will outline an ideal softball batting order so you can score the most runs possible.

 In most softball games, there are nine batters.
 Some tournaments allow managers to have ten batters.
-Baseball managers and softball managers generally build their lineups in the same way.
+Softball managers and coaches generally build their lineups in the same way.
 They keep in mind that the batters near the top of the lineup (at the beginning) will get more at-bats than the batters at the bottom of the lineup (the end).
 And, every manager wants their best batters to get more opportunities to get hits and score runs.

 The first batter in the lineup should be the person who gets on base the most, whether through base hits or walks.
 Often, this batter is also the fastest runner on the team because getting to first base is important, but being able to steal second takes away the opportunity for a double play from a later batter.

 In fastpitch softball, the first batter is often a speedy left-handed batter who can bunt or slap bunt and quickly get to first base.
 If your team doesn’t have someone who can do that, then the lead-off batter is the person with the best On Base Percentage stats.
 This person should have plenty of confidence at the plate, because leading off can take a great deal of patience.

 The #1 batter is often a speedy outfielder.
 Mookie Betts of the Los Angeles Dodgers is a perfect lead-off batter.
 So, is George Springer from the Houston Astros, and Charlie Blackmon of the Colorado Rockies.
 They are fast, but they can also hit for power.

 The role of the second batter has changed recently.